009695/myfirstworkshop/welcome.rst

 Section 3
 +++++++++
-At times you may want to point out something of note, an advisory or something that simply stands out.
+At times you may want to point out something of note, an advisory or need something that simply stands out.

 .. note:: Please ensure you've installed the correct version of blah before proceeding.

-.. seealso:: There's another page you can click.
+.. seealso:: There's another page you can click for more information.

-.. warning:: A little more emphasis using this syntax.
+.. warning:: A little more emphasis using this.

 Quite simple when you know the syntax.